lukewenMX/Robust-Navigation-Method/readme.md

 - ```pc_seg``` directory provides scripts to
   - train different variants of PointNet for point segmentation
   - run the navigation test on robot with different types of sensor input (image, point cloud and random controller etc.) and pretrained model
+- The dataset we used to train and test the proposed method can be downloaded through [Google Drive](https://drive.google.com/file/d/19jlJjrdp_5CfxelZEjouCHW9srt6EP9C/view?usp=sharing)